 Around the time the camera broke (early 90's) I was exposed to digital photography.
 I was at a party where the host, with his digital camera, could take a photo and we could immediately view it on his TV.
 I was baffled to no end and I completely did not understand what digital meant.
 How is it possible a picture exists without film and a darkroom?
 This is magic!

-Fast-forward to the mid 2000's when I had the chance to use a point-and-shoot Kodak.
+Fast-forward to the mid 2000's and had the chance to use a point-and-shoot Kodak.
 With the camera in hand I took a few pictures of flowers around my house and was immediately enamored by the quality, color and instantaneousness of the photos.
-I quickly bought my own point and shoot and have since upgraded twice and now shoot with a full-frame Nikon.
+I quickly bought my own point and shoot and have since upgraded twice and now shoot with a full-frame Nikon D700.